A proof for a conjecture of Gyarfas, Lehel, Sarkozy and Schelp on Berge-cycles: Introduction

 \begin{conjecture}{\rm \cite{gyarf1}} Assume that $r\geq 2$ is fixed and $n$ is sufficiently large.
 Then every $(r-1)$-edge coloring of $K_{n}^{r}$ contains a monochromatic Hamiltonian Berge-cycle. \end{conjecture}

 Conjecture \ref{GLSS} states that for a given $r\geq 2$ we have $R_{r-1}(C_n^{r})=n$ when $n$ is sufficiently large.
-The case $r=2$ is trivial.
-The case $r=3$ was proved in \cite{gyarf1}.
+The case $r=2$ is trivial {since every complete graph $K_n$ has a Hamiltonian cycle.} The case $r=3$ was proved {by Gy\'{a}rf\'{a}s et al.} in \cite{gyarf1}.
 Recently, Maherani and the author gave a proof for the case $r=4$; see \cite{MO}.
-To see more results on Conjecture \ref{GLSS}, we refer the reader to \cite{gyarf1,gyarf2,GSS} and references therein.
-In this paper, we show that Conjecture \ref{GLSS} holds for all $r\geq 5$.
-Together with the above results, this gives a positive answer to Conjecture \ref{GLSS}.
-The main result is the following theorem: \begin{theorem} Suppose that $r\geq 5$ and $n>6r{4r \choose r-1}$.
+For general $r$, the asymptotic form of Conjecture \ref{GLSS} was proved {by A. Gy\'{a}rf\'{a}s, G.N.
+S\'{a}rk\"{o}zy and E. Szemer\'{e}di using the method of Regularity Lemma; see \cite{GSS}.} To see more results on Conjecture \ref{GLSS}, we refer the reader to \cite{gyarf1,gyarf2,GSS} and references therein.
+In this paper, we establish Conjecture \ref{GLSS}.
+Based on the above results on this conjecture it only suffices to give a proof for $r\geq 5$.
+The main result of this paper is the following theorem: \begin{theorem} Suppose that $r\geq 4$ and $n>6r{4r \choose r-1}$.
 Then in every $(r-1)$-edge coloring of $K_{n}^{r}$ there is a monochromatic Hamiltonian Berge-cycle. \end{theorem}

+For a given $r\geq 2$, let $p(r)$ be the minimum value of $m$ for which the statement of Conjecture \ref{GLSS} holds for any $n\geq m$.
+Theorem \ref{main result} guarantees the existence of such a function $p(r)$ (in fact it shows that $p(r)\leq 6r{4r \choose r-1}+1$).
+Determining $p(r)$ seems to be an interesting problem, though we will not make any serious attempt in this direction.
+At present, we do not know much about $p(r)$.
+Our conjecture is that $p(r)$ is much less than $6r{4r \choose r-1}+1$, at least for small values of $r$.
+An indication for this is given by $p(3)=5$ (see \cite{gyarf1}) and $p(4)\leq 85$ (see \cite{MO}). {In the rest of this paper, for a real number $x$ by $\lfloor x\rfloor$ (resp. $\lceil x\rceil$) we mean the greatest integer not exceeding $x$ (resp. the least integer not less than $x$).}